xdmushui/partner-center-sdk/develop/create-a-cart.md

 -   Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.
 -   A customer identifier.
 If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
--   A Product ID.
--   A Product Sku ID.
--   A Product Availability ID.

 ## <span id="C_"></span><span id="c_"></span>C#